-Kent M. Roger represents clients in antitrust litigation matters with a focus in the high-technology, financial services, pharmaceutical, automotive, and petroleum industries.
-He litigates class action and complex business disputes at the trial and appellate levels and in arbitrations, including disputes involving healthcare, trade secrets, contracts, and unfair competition.
-Kent also advises financial institutions and regulators with their substantial litigation matters, including lender liability, operations, and workouts.
+Kent M. Roger represents clients in antitrust litigation and investigations with a focus on the energy, high-technology, automotive and mobility, transportation, financial services, and pharmaceutical industries.
+He litigates class action and complex business disputes at the trial and appellate levels and in arbitrations, including alleged cartels, monopolies and other unfair competition, healthcare, trade secrets, and contracts.

-Representing plaintiffs and defendants, Kent has had numerous bench and jury trials.
-His experience includes trying two cases on behalf of claimants of Executive Life Insurance Co., a $10 billion failed life insurer; obtaining a multimillion-dollar judgment on behalf of a banking regulator against executives of a failed trust company; and winning a $45 million jury verdict for compensatory and punitive damages for a well-known sports representation agency.
+Representing both plaintiffs and defendants, Kent has litigated numerous bench and jury trials.
+His experience includes trying two cases on behalf of claimants of a $10 billion failed life insurer; obtaining a multimillion-dollar judgment on behalf of a banking regulator against executives of a failed trust company; and winning a $45 million jury verdict for compensatory and punitive damages for a well-known sports representation agency.

 In re TFT-LCD and CRT Antitrust Litigations

 Represented manufacturer of LCD flat-panel displays and CRT displays in separate multidefendant nationwide price-fixing class actions brought concurrently with worldwide governmental civil and criminal investigations

 Golden Gate Pharmacy v.
 Pfizer Inc. and Wyeth

 Represented Pfizer in action by pharmacies to enjoin its $68 billion merger with Wyeth; injunction denied and action dismissed; affirmed on Ninth Circuit appeal